andrew-arkhipov/OnRamps-Scripting/README.md

     print("Sorry, student menu button not found!")
 ```

-This piece of code uses Python's `try`/`except` syntax, which should always be used to handle exceptions thrown in the case that `WebDriverWait` does not find what it's looking for.
+This piece of code uses Python's `try`/`except` syntax, which should almost always be used to handle exceptions thrown in the case that `WebDriverWait` does not find what it's looking for.
 If you do not put the `WebDriverWait` code inside a `try`/`except` block and it's unable to find the element you're looking for, the script will crash and have to be rerun. `WebDriverWait` accepts two arguments: the `driver` object itself that we worked with before, and an amount of time to wait before throwing an exception (in this case it's 10 seconds).
 This is followed by the `until` method, which accepts a  single (but complex) argument.
 Let's break it down.

 `EC` is an object that has a ton of different methods which do exactly what they sound like.
 In this case, `WebDriverWait` is being told by `EC` to wait for the element that is being searched for to be clickable.
 How are we searching for the element?
 By XPath!

 Notice that the argument provided to the `element_to_be_clickable` method is a single Python tuple (hence the second set of parentheses), where the first element of the tuple is `By.XPATH`, and the second is the actual XPath string.
-This will be the form of what you provide as an argument to the `EC` methods 99% of the time, so simply copying and pasting this line and simply changing the XPath and perhaps the `EC` method will be more than enough.
+This will be the form of what you provide as an argument to the `EC` methods 99% of the time, so simply copying and pasting this line and changing the XPath (and perhaps the `EC` method)will be more than enough.
 The only other `EC` methods I've used are `presence_of_element_located` and `frame_to_be_available_and_switch_to_it`, the latter of which is useful for SpeedGrader.
+Furthermore, the `By.XPATH` can be replaced with something of the form `By.<html-attribute-in-caps>` (e.g. `By.ID`), but considering I've only discussed XPath strings, just stick with `By.XPATH` when starting out.

 Just like the `driver`, `WebDriverWait` returns the `WebElement` object that it found.
-So just like the button, the object can be stored in a variable, or other `WebElement` methods such as `click` can be chained onto it to perform multiple actions.
+So like the button example, the object can be stored in a variable, or other `WebElement` methods such as `click` can be chained onto it to perform multiple actions.

 <br>
 <br>